r1cksec/cheatsheets/linux/wep.md

-### no replay-defense -  crypto is weak - can be cracked fast when at least 20 K packets captured
+### No replay-defense -  crypto is weak - can be cracked fast when at least 20 K packets captured
 ```
 airmon-ng check
 airmon-ng check kill